from IPython.core.display import HTML

 and continue and break:

-• continue skips the end of the while code block and "jumps back" to while immediately
+continue skips the end of the while code block and "jumps back" to while immediatelybreak stops looping and program execution continues after the while blockx = 9

 while x > 0: